Journalist links GoPro camera to Schumacher's injuries, shares fall

 "We are trying to get more information about the original report from Jean Louis Moncet.
 His tweet this morning suggests the comments didn't come from a family member," GoPro spokesman Jeff Brown wrote in an emailed response to Reuters.

-The company's shares ended down 9.8 percent at $76.67 (47.70 pounds) on the Nasdaq on Monday.
+The company's shares ended down 9.8 percent at $76.67 on the Nasdaq on Monday.
 Up to Friday's close, the stock had nearly quadrupled in value since the company listed on June 26.

 Shares of other wearable camera makers also fell, with Digital Ally Inc closing 12.9 percent lower at $10.41 and Taser International Inc ending 3.2 percent down at $13.61.